veertuinc/anka-docs/content/en/docs/Anka Build Cloud/upgrading.md

 description: How to upgrade the Anka Build Cloud
 ---

-> We follow [semantic versioning](https://semver.org/); minor and major version increases can have significant changes.
+> We follow [semantic versioning](https://semver.org/); minor and major version increases can have significant changes

-## Upgrade Procedure

 > These steps also apply to downgrading

+> It is generally safe to upgrade the controller while VMs are running and nodes are joined.
+However, we do recommend temporarily pausing CI/CD jobs or assigning to agents and letting the currently running jobs drain before moving forward if you want to be extra careful

-> If upgrade the Anka Virtualization package:
+> **If upgrade the Anka Virtualization package:**
 >
 >   1. Block CI/CD jobs from starting or being assigned to agents
 >   2. Wait for all CI/CD jobs to complete on your nodes
 >   3. Run `sudo ankacluster disjoin` on each node
 >
 > You can then safely [install the latest Anka Build Virtualization CLI]({{< ref "docs/Getting Started/installing-the-anka-virtualization-package.md" >}})

-> If your existing version is noted in the [CLI notes matrix below]({{< relref "docs/Anka Virtualization/upgrading.md#anka-build-virtualization-cli-upgrade-note-matrix" >}}):
 >
+> If your existing Anka Virtualization version is noted in the [Anka Virtualization Upgrade Matrix]({{< relref "docs/Anka Virtualization/upgrading.md#pre-upgrade-considerations" >}}):
+>
 >   1. Upgrade the guest addons inside existing VM templates with `anka start -u`
 >   2. Push the newly upgraded VM templates to registry with `anka registry push {vmNameOrUUID} --tag <tag>`

-When upgrading the entire Anka Build Cloud Software, execute these steps in the following sequence:
+> Before upgrading, check if your current version is noted in the [Pre-Upgrade Considerations]({{< relref "docs/Anka Build Cloud/upgrading.md#pre-upgrade-considerations" >}}) and adjust your upgrade plan accordingly.

 1. Go to your Controller & Registry server: